 Of important note, Harleigh is also a town of artists.
 Harleigh has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Harleigh’s character.

-Being a small town, Harleigh does not have a public transit system used by locals to get to and from work.
+Harleigh is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Harleigh have a very low rate of college education: just 9.46% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Harleigh has a very low overall level of education: only 9.46% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Harleigh in 2022 was $43,954, which is wealthy relative to Pennsylvania, and upper middle income relative to the rest of the US.
 This equates to an annual income of $175,816 for a family of four.